-Approved by the PT Education Committee: May 21, 2014
+Approved by the PT Education Committee: June 8, 2022

-All students within the Occupational Therapy and Physiotherapy Programs are assigned a "Faculty Advisor."
+Incoming students, starting with the CO2024, within the Physiotherapy Program will have the opportunity to voluntarily submit preferences (top 5 choices) for a faculty advisor.
 The role of the Faculty Advisors is to support students in optimizing their success within the Program.
 Student privacy is respected by advisors however, the relationship is not privileged as in client-lawyer or health provider-patient.

-The Occupational Therapy and Physiotherapy Programs are professional entry-level Programs, with graduate level expectations.
+The Physiotherapy Program is a professional entry-level Program, with graduate level expectations.
 Faculty Advisors are available (by meeting request) to support students in developing strategies in transitioning to professional and graduate requirements.

-Typically, it is the student's responsibility to initiate a meeting with an advisor, if the student feels in need of academic guidance.
+Typically, it is the student's responsibility to initiate a meeting with an advisor if the student feels in need of academic guidance.
 From time to time, advisors may request a meeting to discuss the student's academic progress.